 Davy Jones Diving can confirm that we fully meet or exceed the requirements of this law, and that our license was issued among the first batch on 23rd March 2008.
+It has since been renewed as required by the law.
 We are also licensed for both the activities of Excursions for divers with qualifications, and for Diver training.
 We have also previously been inspected by both PADI and BSAC, and hold authorisations as a PADI 5 Star Resort and a BSAC Premier Dive Centre.

 It is rumored that the Government intends to forcibly shut down the centres who have completely ignored this new law, as it is not convinced that they can offer the same levels of safety, backup and service as the centres who have submitted themselves to the inspection and licensing system.
 If this happens, divers who pre-book with them over the internet may turn up to find their dive centre padlocked and closed by the Guardia Civil.

 Update - June 2008 We can now confirm that the next stage has started, and that the Policia Local in each district have started to visit all the dive centres in Gran Canaria.
 We were visited by uniformed officials on Friday 6th, and as our license has already been approved, and we have a local 'opening licence', they were more than happy.
 It was clear however that if we had not completed our dive centre license, that we could have been shut down by them on the spot.
 We are of the opinion that the Canarian government has provided lists of dive centres to all the local authorities on Gran Canaria, and that both the legal and the (now) illegal centres should expect a knock on the door in the next few weeks.